Sick leave and sick pay

 Accident or injury at work

-If you are entitled to sick pay, your employer will probably require you to sign over any Injury Benefit payment from the Department of Social Protection to your employer for as long as the sick pay continues.
+If you are entitled to sick pay, your employer will probably require you to sign over any Injury Benefit payment from the Department of Employment Affairs and Social Protection to your employer for as long as the sick pay continues.

 If you have suffered an injury at work, you can seek compensation from your employer by making a personal injury claim through InjuriesBoard.ie.
 You can read more about this in our document on health and safety in the workplace.